microsoft/terminal/doc/specs/#2046 - Command Palette.md

 As the user types, we should **bold** each matching character in the command name, to show how their input correlates to the results on screen.

+Additionally, it will be important for commands in the action list to display the keybinding that's bound to them, if there is one.

 ### Commandline Mode